How Augmented Reality is Transforming the Retail Industry?

 The Augmented Reality market has grown so colossal that predictions estimate its value to reach $61.4 billion by 2023.
 AR has permeated into (almost) every field which includes healthcare, gaming, entertainment, retail, digital marketing, education, utilities, et al.

-But before we move on to that, let’s have a basic understanding of what the disruptive technology constitutes.
+But before we move on to that, let’s see the problems with traditional retail marketing.

 The problem with traditional retail marketing